 Dash or so of Ras al Hanout

 Plus optional ingredients below

 Fry thinly sliced peeled potato in butter until translucent.
-Add pinch salt, ginger, pepper, cumin and let fry.
+Add salt, ginger, pepper, cumin, ras al hanout and let fry.
 Add grated garlic, cook a few minutes.
 Flip potatoes.
 Grate 2 tomatoes on top.

 Add chopped cilantro.
-Cover and cook low about 15-20 minutes.
+Cover and cook low about 10-15 minutes.
 Stir.
-Cook more to cook through.
+Cook more to cook through if needed.
 Add 2-3 whisked eggs, pouring around pan.
 Cover to cook through.